 can easily fit inside a wallet.
 With petabytes of storage, gigapixels of screen resolution and superfast transfer speeds, they are orders of magnitude more powerful than iPods of the previous decade.
 They are also completely wireless – no cables or physical connections of any kind are required, with music being enjoyed using wireless earphones.

 will soon become the most populous country in Europe, overtaking both

 Germany and France.
-This is mainly due to vast numbers of immigrants.
+This is mainly due to large numbers of immigrants.

 Combined with a shrinking labour force, this is putting a huge strain on public services – especially in London, which has born the